swiftlang/swift-evolution/proposals/0332-swiftpm-command-plugins.md

     /// directory.
 The `reason` string is shown to the user at the time of request
-    /// for approval, explaining why the plugin is requesting this access. public static func writeToPackageDirectory(reason: String) -> PluginPermission
+    /// for approval, explaining why the plugin is requesting this access. public static func writeToPackageDirectory(reason: String) -> PluginPermission }

-    /// It is likely that future proposals will want to provide some kind of network
-    /// access.
-In the interest of keeping this proposal bounded, we just note that
-    /// as a possible future need here but do not initially allow any network access.
-}
 ```

+Future proposals will almost certainly add to this set of possible permissions, using availability annotations gated on the tools version to conditionally make new types of permission available.

+In particular, it is likely that future proposals will want to provide a way for a plugin to ask for permission to access the network.
+In the interest of keeping this proposal bounded, we note that as a possible future need here, but do not initially allow any network access.

 ### Plugin API